Goop expands media empire with Gwyneth-hosted podcast

-Goop is expanding its media empire: The lifestyle brand announced a podcast set for a spring release.
+Goop is expanding its media empire: The lifestyle brand announced a weekly podcast set for a spring release.

 In a Wall Street Journal interview, Goop founder Gwyneth Paltrow said she will offer a “deeper dive” into wellness categories.
-That means interviews with health experts, business leaders, and, most likely, a healer every now and then.
+That means interviews with health experts, doctors, business leaders, and, most likely, a spiritual healer every now and then.
+Topics will include everything from work to travel, and listeners can submit questions via Goop’s social media channels.

 There are already quite a few health and wellness-related podcasts, but none with the same leverage and celebrity recognition as Goop.
 Paltrow admits she’s “not a podcast expert,” but she reportedly listens to many of them, including that of relationship expert Esther Perel.
 She’s also been a guest of several popular podcasts, including Girlboss Radio with Sophia Amoruso and Inside The Hive with Vanity Fair’s Nick Bilton.